billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Binary Search

 Here is a binary search implementation.
-Again, judicious use of helpers keeps the wire tangle to a manageable level.
+Again, judicious use of helpers gives a visual explanation of the index calculations, and keeps the wires organized.
+[Wikipedia](https://en.wikipedia.org/wiki/Binary_search)

 ```ts
 function binary_search_leftmost(A: Array<number>, n: number, T: number) {